froeschel/azure-notes/notes.md

 ### Functions
 * Functions can be run by timer trigger.
 These are set by using NCRONTAB expressions.
 They have the format {second} {minute} {hour} {day} {month} {day-of-week}.
 So if you want to run the function every 3 hours it should look like this: 0 0 */3 * * *
+* Triggers are what causes a function to run e.g. an event in the system.
+A function can only have one trigger.
+* Bindings: Input --> data that comes in to the functuin.
+Output --> data that is send.
+Function can have multiple input and output bindings.

 ## Storage